openwns/documentation/usersGuide/modules/dll/glue/funTutorial/experiment1.rst

 The figure shows a simple functional unit network that consists of the upper and lower convergence.
-The trivial case connects the upper converegence wth the lower convergence.
+The trivial case connects the upper converegence with the lower convergence.
 All compounds are directly directed to the upper or the lower convergence respectively.

 .. _figure-funtutorial-experiment1-fun: